X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA17particles.md

 # Particles

 With collision detection added to our project, the functionality of our game is almost complete.
-There are however, some things lacking, such as a nice explosion whenever the rocket hits the terrain or another cannon.
+There are, however, some things lacking, such as a nice explosion whenever the rocket hits the terrain or another cannon.

 A few years ago, 2D explosions were nothing more than pre-defined animations, similar to .gif image sequences, these contained a number of frames that were being cycled through.

-Today, since the available processing power has increased dramatically, both 2D as 3D explosions are built up from many small very faint fireball images that are rendered on top of each other, these small images all start at the explosion origin and travel in a random directions while they fade away over time.
+Today, since the available processing power has increased dramatically, both 2D as 3D explosions are built up from many small very faint fireball images that are rendered on top of each other, these small images all start at the explosion origin and travel in random directions while they fade away over time.
 These small images are called particles, and the engine that updates them is called a particle system.

-The particle we are going to use as building block for our explosions is shown below (explosion.png), and can be found in the assets pack you downloaded previously.
+The particle we are going to use as a building block for our explosions is shown below (explosion.png), and can be found in the assets pack you downloaded previously.
 Import it into our project, add a variable in the Properties section:

 ```csharp
     private Texture2D _explosionTexture;